danihinjos/ADA_Project/README.md

 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~mculyak/19.embed?showlink=false"></iframe>
 <!-- <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~k_beans/216.embed?showlink=false"></iframe> -->

-### Orange case study
-The most quoted speaker in Quotebank is the former American president Donald Trump.
-According to a popular linguistic study<sup>[?]</sup>, Trump speaks at a fourth-grade level.
-Considering this and the amount of Trump quotes we had at our disposal, we couldn't miss the opportunity to analyse how dirty Donald's quotes are.

 ## 3. Media outlets
 Media outlets play a very significant role in keeping everyone updated about the various events around the world.
 Before jumping into the general analysis of profanity in media outlets, please take a moment to use the search bar down below to find your favorite media outlet.
 Then proceed to the general analysis and compare your media outlet with the rest.
 <div>